 - Be aware of the latest trends that are ruling your niche.

 SaaS is a booming industry and its growth is expected to continue for a long time.
 But, being such a competitive industry you would think it would require a big budget!
-Well, that’s not true, contrary to popular belief, SaaS marketing does not need a humongous budget.
+Well, that’s not true, contrary to popular belief, SaaS startup marketing budget does not need a humongous one.
 This blog post should have by now shed some light on how you can market your SaaS product with minimal cost.

 A good product, In-depth market research, a well-thought-out roadmap, and the right skills can help you acquire thousands of customers even when the budget is close to $0!